lab2023/lab2023.com/source/posts/2014-06-30-quick-view-into-our-design-process.md

 ![Picture 1](../assets/images/articles/2014-07-01-design-process/final1.jpg)
 ### 1. Understanding client needs

-After every dealing process our first task its define the main requirements we need to develop in an specific time period, for specify this features its necessary to focus in understand the main needs our design should supply.
+After every dealing process our first task is define the main requirements we need to develop in an specific time period, for specify these features is necessary to focus in understand the main needs our design should supply.
 Realize about client perspective give us the key for success in a final result.

 ![Picture 2](../assets/images/articles/2014-07-01-design-process/Client.jpg)

 ### 2. Brainstorming

-Once we understand our main goal the next step its to look for inspiration, creative and suitable solution we can develop. in this way there are many ways for exercise our imagination, sketching our new ideas its a very good way for make feedback process inside the team, discuss and decide the best option.
+Once we understand our main goal the next step is to look for inspiration, creative and suitable solution we can develop.
+In this way there are many ways for exercise our imagination, sketching our new ideas is a very good way for make feedback process inside the team, discuss and decide the best option.

 ![Picture 3](../assets/images/articles/2014-07-01-design-process/Brainstorming1.jpg)